-The simple activity that can help is stopping learning how to create their own calendar that has a list of dates.
+A simple activity that can help is stopping learning how to create their own calendar that has a list of dates.
 But it also works as a kid’s planner.

-When they have their own calendar, they can understand better about the importance of timelines and days.
+When they have their own calendar, they can better understand about the importance of timelines and days.

 - 13 sheets of paper of 10 x 20 ( Length x Width), use different colors for each month